 Home Delivery Service (Admin only): We also provide support to the clerical staff who, co-ordinate and monitor the contracted home delivery service, run by NHS Supply Chain, for the local provision of continence products (TENA incontinence pads) in line with national recommendations and local Provider Services resources.

-The Specialist Bladder & Bowel (Continence) Service operates Mon-Fri, please see contact page for details.
+The Specialist Bladder and Bowel (Continence) Service operates Mon-Fri, please see contact page for details.